pasoevi/innfin/doc/innfin.md

 in many ways and was a foreboding to what was to become of the world.
 Thus they called it Shadow of Tomorrow.

+Little was know of the structure of the dark realm but some speculated that it consisted of 16 layered dungeons.

 ## Main Dungeon

 You start your adventure on the highest, level 1 of the dungeon.
 On